Skip to content

 df_event_link String Event jump link

-df_workspace_uuid String UUID of the workspace
+df_workspace_uuid String Belonging workspace UUID

-df_workspace_name String Name of the workspace
+df_workspace_name String Belonging workspace name

 Result Float Detection value

-{Other Additional Fields} Omitted
+{Other additional fields} Omitted

 Example: